 Architecture and Networks

-Stage 3 Placement Year Stage 4 These advanced modules permit each student to tailor their skills towards one or more areas of software engineering specialism.
+Stage 3 Placement Year Stage 4 Along with working on a software engineering project these advanced topics permit each student to tailor their skills towards one or more areas of software engineering specialism.

 Agile & Component Based Development using NET